 New Orleans is a large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Louisiana.
-With a population of 362,874 people and 189 constituent neighborhoods, New Orleans is the largest community in Louisiana.
+With a population of 376,971 people and 195 constituent neighborhoods, New Orleans is the largest community in Louisiana.
 New Orleans has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 New Orleans real estate is some of the most expensive in Louisiana, although New Orleans house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, New Orleans isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Orleans are a mix of both white- and blue-collar jobs.
-Overall, New Orleans is a city of professionals, service providers and sales and office workers.
-There are especially a lot of people living in New Orleans who work in office and administrative support (11.56%), sales jobs (9.64%) and food service (8.66%).
+New Orleans is a decidedly white-collar city, with fully 85.48% of the workforce employed in white-collar jobs, well above the national average.
+Overall, New Orleans is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in New Orleans who work in office and administrative support (10.25%), management occupations (10.15%), and sales jobs (10.08%).

 One of the nice things about New Orleans is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One of the benefits of being a big city like New Orleans is having a public transportation system, but in New Orleans the transit system is the mode of choice for lots of people getting to and from work every day.
 You will find many people using the bus for their daily commute, even though other transportation options exist.
 If you ask these commuters, many will tell you that not having to drive in the snarl of big city traffic is one of main reasons for leaving the car at home, or even not owning a car at all.
 With so many people taking the bus New Orleans benefits from a reduction in air pollution and traffic.